WurstPlus/WurstPlus-EventProcessor/README.md

 Make sure to initialize the EventProcessor class.
 When you want to add a new event to listen for make sure to post the event `WurstplusThree.EVENT_PROCESSOR.postEvent(event);`!

-For any more help loot at Wurst Plus 3 [Source](https://github.com/WurstPlus/wurst-plus-three), or dm me on discord Madmeg#4882
+For any more help look at Wurst Plus 3 [Source](https://github.com/WurstPlus/wurst-plus-three), or dm me on discord Madmeg#4882